BrentSeidel/Ada-Arduino-Due/README.md

 BME280 is used for testing and some functions are working.
 Note that 64 bit arithmatic is required for this.

+### Analogs
+Initial version of analog inputs is available.
+Note that the internal channel numbers don't match the Arduino pin numbers.
+Since 16 channels are defined and only 12 are actually used, there are four unused channels.
+Enabling one of them seems to cause problems with the I2C interface and with tasking.

 ### Tasking
 Moved the LED flasher into a separate task - multiple tasks are working.